 Alliteration occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 For example, “swim,” “sure,” “strokes,” and “sight” in the fourth line of the first stanza.
 As well as “mud,” “muck,” and “move” in the third line of the second stanza.

 Another important technique commonly used in poetry is enjambment.
 It occurs when a line is cut off before its natural stopping point.
 Enjambment forces a reader down to the next line, and the next, quickly.
 One has to move forward in order to comfortably resolve a phrase or sentence.
 There are examples throughout ‘To be of use,’ but a few include the transitions between lines one and two of the first stanza and three and four of the fourth stanza.

 In the first stanza of ‘To be of use’ the speaker begins by stating that the “people” she loves the best are those who don’t “dally” or waste time, but instead “jump into work head first”.
-These people are confident, single-minded and move with “sure strokes” thought the metaphorical water.
+These people are confident, single-minded, and move with “sure strokes” through the metaphorical water.

 Continuing the metaphor, she speaks of these confident swimmers as “natives of that element,” water.
 They are “black” headed seals that bounce through the surf like “half-submerged balls”.

 I love people who harness themselves, an ox to a heavy cart,(…)who do what has to be done, again and again.

 The second stanza beings similarly.
 Here, the speaker says that she loves “people who harness themselves” like “an ox to a heavy cart”.
 As with the metaphor comparing humans to seals, the next lines use zoomorphism to compare human beings to oxen that pull heavy carts.
 They are, a simile says, “like water buffalo”.
 It is their patience and perseverance that makes the speaker create these comparisons.